 Economic prosperity and the advent of the automobile influenced the quality of roads and bridges serving the area by the end of the 19th century.
 The 1920s and 1930s were times of vitality for Wetumpka as these improvements in transportation made Downtown more accessible to outlying areas and changed the nature of commerce in Downtown.
-The first movie house opened in 1920, followed by a Ben Franklin store, and the 1931 reconstruction of the Elmore County Courthouse after the original was demolished in 1884.
+The first movie house opened in 1920, followed by a Ben Franklin store, and the 1931 construction of the Elmore County Courthouse.
+County offices had been located on this site in the upper floors of Hagerty Hall until 1884 when the first Elmore County Courthouse was built.
+This structure was later demolished by fire and the present courthouse was built.
 The Bibb Graves Memorial Bridge, a community landmark, was also completed in 1931 and is the only bridge south of the Mason-Dixon Line that boasts the technology of reinforced suspended concrete construction.
 From 1940 to 1959, Downtown continued to prosper with the addition of several new buildings on Hill and Orline Streets.
 Since the 1960s however, growth has been limited and businesses on the outskirts of town have begun to compete with the core commercial district, Downtown.